PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Experimental Results and Discussions

 \subsection{Ablation studies}

-We conduct a few ablation studies to further demonstrate the effectiveness of our ideas.
-Table~\ref{table:main_ab} shows the contributions of our two attention mechanisms (R-SA, G-SA) and the door matching loss.
+We choose the room layout arrangement task for further ablation studies on our method.
+Table~\ref{table:main_ab} shows the contributions of our two attention mechanisms (P-SA, G-SA) and the door matching loss.
 G-SA provides communications between every pair of corners in a house, and its removal has the most impact on the performance.
-Removing R-SA or the matching loss also leads to a significant drop in both MPE and GED metrics.
+Removing P-SA or the matching loss also leads to a significant drop in both MPE and GED metrics.
 Our method with all the components achieves the highest performance.

-Our layout arrangement uses a redundant representation, enriching the capacity and enabling direct communications between room/door corners (Sect.~\ref{section:forward}).
-Figure~\ref{fig:ensemble} shows the raw estimated position information at each room/door corner before the room-wise averaging.
-Since the ground-truth has the same pose parameters for all corners in a room/door, the network learns to produce consistent parameters.
-To assess the effects of the redundant representation, we create a variant of our system with the compact representation, that is, each room/door has only a single node estimating a single copy of the room position and the rotation.
+Our layout arrangement uses a redundant representation (i.e., all the corners store the position and the orientation estimates of a piece), enriching the capacity and enabling direct communications between room/door corners (Sect.~\ref{section:forward}).
+To assess the effects of this redundancy, we have created a variant of our system with a compact representation, that is, each room/door has only a single node estimating a single copy of the room position and the orientation.
 We aggregate corner coordinates into a single embedding vector and pass as a condition (See supplementary for the details).
-The MPE/GED metrics for Full JigsawPlan without ground-truth rotations change from ($41.23/3.16$) to ($51.62/5.52$), a significant performance drop.
+The MPE/GED metrics for Full MagicPlan change from ($41.23/3.16$) to ($51.62/5.52$), a significant performance drop showing the importance of our redundant representation.